Skip to content

 • manifest (str | None, default: None ) –

 Name of the persisted manifest to use.
-This will raise an exception if the cluster definition was not defined via define_manifest().
+This will raise an exception if the manifest definition was not defined via define_manifest().

 • cluster_type